Partnerships & Community

 Latymer…encourages social responsibility.
 From the very youngest, pupils are encouraged to initiate and contribute to charitable events.
 Pupils eagerly seek opportunities to serve their school and the wider community.Inspection Report Spring 2011

 Latymer Upper School has always strived to be a good neighbour.
 Edward Latymer set the tone back in 1624 and a strong social conscience remains part of the School's DNA.
 Today pupils and staff continue to work hard at sustaining existing links and developing new connections with local organisations and the School enjoys exceptionally close links with businesses, charities and primary and secondary schools in and around West London.
-Latymer really thrives on these relationships - so much so that around 180 pupils every year sign up for Voluntary Service as part of the Lower Sixth curriculum - see the link below.
+Latymer really thrives on these relationships - so much so that around 180 pupils every year participate in Service in the Community as part of the Lower Sixth curriculum - see the link below.

 School Community projects